CSCfi/csc-user-guide/docs/support/tutorials/mahti_quick.md

-Data can be moved between supercomputers via [Allas](../../data/Allas/index.md) by first uploading the data from one supercomputer and then downloading it to another supercomputer.
+Data can be moved between supercomputers via [Allas](../../data/Allas/index.md) by first uploading the data from one supercomputer and then downloading it to the other.
 This is the recommended approach if the data should also be preserved for a longer time.

 Data can also be moved directly between the supercomputers with the _rsync_ command.
-For example, in order to copy *my_results* (which can be either file or directory) from
+For example, in order to copy *my_results* (which can be either a file or a directory) from
 Puhti to the directory */scratch/project_2002291* in Mahti, one can issue in Puhti the command:
 ```bash